ºÚ¹Ï³ÔÁÏÍø

 Type of reassessment Detail of reassessment % contribution towards module mark Size of reassessment Submission date Additional information

-Written coursework assignment Individual Essay 50 2,000 words
+Written coursework assignment Individual essay 50 2,000 words

 Additional costs